 We are a 501 (c) 3 non-profit, all donations are tax deductible (Tax ID: #94-2612557).

-The selected book, and themes in the book, were highlighted in a series of events: Films • Art Exhibits • Discussion Groups • Trivia Night • Guest Speakers • Story Times • and more.
+The selected book of the 2020 season, and themes in the book, were highlighted in a series of events: Films • Art Exhibits • Discussion Groups • Trivia Night • Guest Speakers • Story Times • and more.
 These events created a shared experience that increased appreciation for our community libraries and for our local bookstores; fostered pride in the varied experiences that our area offers; and the enrichment –– culturally, intellectually, and emotionally –– that comes from the joy of reading!

 January 28 – Speaker Series: Evergreen Cemetery and the Chinese of Santa Cruz ~ In the midst of California’s Chinese Must Go movement, why did Santa Cruz’s Chinese view Evergreen Cemetery as symbolic of their commitment to their sacred traditions?
 And what motivated prominent pioneer men and women to stand up for the Chinese?
 Professor Traci Bliss — whose family donated the land — shares stories of resilience and humanity from her forthcoming book Evergreen Cemetery of Santa Cruz.
 Congregational Church of Soquel, Parish Hall, 4951 Soquel Drive, parking via Main Street — 7:00 PM, doors open at 6:30